NeurodataWithoutBorders/pynwb/docs/source/make_roundtrip_test.rst

 :py:class:`~pynwb.ecephys.Device` dependencies.

-Continuing from our example above, we will add the method for adding a generic :py:class:`~pynwb.base.TimeSeries`: instance:
+Continuing from our example above, we will add the method for adding a generic :py:class:`~pynwb.base.TimeSeries` instance:

 .. code-block:: python